Powerlearnproject/se-day1-assignment-Nwamaka77/README.md

 Define prompt engineering and discuss its importance in interacting with AI models.

 What is Prompt Engineering?
 Prompt engineering is the process of carefully designing and structuring inputs (prompts) to optimize an AI model's responses.
 It involves crafting clear, specific, and well-structured prompts to guide AI systems, such as ChatGPT, towards generating accurate, relevant, and useful outputs.
-This technique is crucial when interacting with generative AI, as the quality of responses heavily depends on how questions or instructions are framed.
+This technique is important when interacting with generative AI, as the quality of responses heavily depends on how questions or instructions are framed.

 Importance of Prompt Engineering
 Enhances Response Accuracy